Maninderjeet31/ManiPortfolio.github.io/README.md

 # Portfolio2023
-My Portfolio website project created purely with HTML5, CSS3 and the Bootstrap 5 framework.
+My Portfolio website project created purely with HTML5, CSS3, flex box, grid, Bootstrap 5 framework and some justifying and aligning here and there.
+Hope you all like it.
 Below are the screenshots of my website